FAQ: Raleigh Wide Open Festival Coming in 2025

 There will be a new look to the Bluegrass Festival in 2025.
-PineCone and the City of Raleigh will create an event that continues the tradition of Wide Open Bluegrass and IBMA Bluegrass Live powered by PNC.
+PineCone and the City of Raleigh have plans to produce a newly reimagined Raleigh Wide Open Bluegrass Festival that continues the tradition of IBMA Bluegrass Live powered by PNC.
 The 2025 version of the festival that locals simply call “Bluegrass” will include all of the things we love about Downtown Raleigh’s signature event plus a few new surprises.
+Save the date and plan to join the fun Oct.
+3-4, 2025.

 PRESS RELEASE 09/27/23

-THIS IS MY FAVORITE WEEKEND OF THE YEAR – IS IT OVER?
+THIS IS MY FAVORITE WEEKEND OF THE YEAR – WHAT’S NEXT?

-Not at all!
-There will be a festival September 27-28, 2024 produced by PineCone and the City of Raleigh in partnership with IBMA under the current agreement.
-That will be followed by a newly reimagined festival beginning in 2025.
+The newly reimagined Raleigh Wide Open Bluegrass Festival launches in October 2025.
 PineCone and the City of Raleigh are firmly committed to continuing to produce a world-class event that celebrates bluegrass and other musical genres rooted in community.

 “The weekend festival has always been an activation of the Local Organizing Committee,” said Loren Gold of the Greater Raleigh Convention and Visitors Bureau.
 “We’re excited to put all we have learned over this past decade together to create a new homegrown festival.
 We’re going to work with our local partners to reimagine a new festival.
 It’s going to keep growing and getting even better.”